Alibaba Scams And Fraud Guide // How To Avoid Getting Ripped Off When FBA Sourcing

 • Find them on Global Sources.
 Global Sources, like Alibaba, have a massive searchable supplier database.
 However, Global Sources does a much better job of vetting suppliers and making their information transparent.
 I use Global Sources as much, if not more, than Alibaba.

 • The narrow product line—A factory can only make a limited number of related products.
-If you're talking to someone who offers hundreds of unrelated products, then once again, you're talking to a trading company or a reseller.
+If you're talking to someone who offers hundreds of unrelated products, then you're likely dealing with a trading company or reseller.

-• Check out 1688.com - Another resource is the website 1688.com, which is like Alibaba but for Chinese buyers looking to buy from Chinese factories.
-There is little motivation for the Chinese to resell to the Chinese, so most listings are factories, not resellers or trading companies.
+• Check out 1688.com - Another resource is the website 1688.com, which is similar to Alibaba but specifically designed for Chinese buyers looking to purchase from Chinese factories.
+There is little motivation for Chinese companies to resell to other Chinese companies, so most listings are from factories, not resellers or trading companies.
 This is an advanced trick because the site is entirely Chinese and requires you to sign up to use it.
 Or hire a 1688 agent to do quality control and shipping from China.

-• Ask for documents - Ask a supplier what documents and certifications they have, such as ISO 9001.
-Always ask for business registration certificates and check the dates.
+• Request documents - Ask a supplier to provide the documents and certifications they hold, such as ISO 9001.
+Always request business registration certificates and verify the dates.
 Also, ensure that the business certification matches the supplier's information; otherwise, you may be dealing with a reseller.
 Use AIC (https://www.saic.gov.cn/).
 This is China's company registry, and you can look to see if a factory is registered.
-A few things to note are organized by province, so you need to know which province the factory is located in, and you will need to search the company using its Chinese name.
+A few things to note are organized by province, so you will need to know which province the factory is located in.
+Additionally, you will need to search for the company using its Chinese name.

 • Inquire about personalization.
 If you're dealing with a factory, you should be able to customize your product since they have direct access to the machinery.

-• Plan a visit, even if you don't plan on going - If they are a legitimate factory, they should be perfectly fine with you visiting; if they make excuses, this should raise red flags.
+• Plan a visit, even if you don't intend to go.
+If they are a legitimate factory, they should be perfectly fine with you visiting; if they make excuses, this should raise red flags.

-Reminder: Remember that factories are typically pretty bad at marketing and English.
+Reminder: Remember that factories are typically not very skilled at marketing and English.
 If you receive poorly formatted emails, it's not a big deal.
-In addition, do not expect them to speak English well or any English at all.
+Additionally, do not expect them to speak English well or at all.
 They may be using an online translation service to translate messages.
 Do understand this–be sure they are trying to be honest and helpful.

 How to double-check their legitimacy

-At this step, you should have a decent amount of suppliers listed.
+At this step, you should have a decent number of suppliers listed.
 I keep mine stored in a Google Sheets document.
-By now, you should go through your suppliers, double-check them, and eliminate the ones that don't meet your criteria.
+By now, you should review your suppliers, double-check their information, and eliminate those that don't meet your criteria.
 Here are a few tips you can use to double-check a potential supplier:

 • Google them - A good company will have a basic web presence and ensure no one posts warnings about them in a forum.

 • Have reasonable prices - If a supplier sounds too cheap to be true, then they probably are.
-You should be suspicious of their authenticity if you get a quote that is way cheaper than everything else or EXACTLY (and I mean exactly) what you want.
+You should be suspicious of their authenticity if you receive a quote that is significantly cheaper than everything else or exactly (and I mean exactly) what you want.

-• Check their email address - An excellent way to feel the authenticity of the person you're talking to is to pay attention to email addresses.
-QQ address is common, but see if they are a general sales@Comanyname.com.
+• Check their email address - An excellent way to gauge the authenticity of the person you're talking to is to pay attention to their email address.
+A QQ address is common, but check if they use a general sales email, such as sales@Companyname.com.

-• Ask detailed questions - For instance–if you are buying aluminum products, ask them what types of aluminum they work with.
-If they answer with "6061" and discuss the types of products they make, you are probably talking to a legitimate supplier.
-If they are a real manufacturer, they should know these questions well.
+• Ask detailed questions - For instance, if you are buying aluminum products, ask them what types of aluminum they work with.
+If they respond with "6061" and discuss the types of products they manufacture, you are likely talking to a legitimate supplier.
+If they are a genuine manufacturer, they should be familiar with these questions.

 • Get pictures—A good supplier should provide detailed pictures of the product and the factory.
-They should also take pictures quickly and fulfill any request you might have, such as pictures of specific equipment or details in the product.
+They should also take pictures quickly and fulfill any requests you might have, such as pictures of specific equipment or product details.

 • Get a sample before you buy - Any legitimate supplier will have no problem shipping a sample.
 Ask them about who they've sold to and, if possible, get a reference from another customer.

 • Check the address and business accounts - Assuming you are already about to pay, ensure the bank account name matches the business name.
-The stated phone numbers and business addresses are the same as you already have.
+The stated phone numbers and business addresses are the same as those you already have on file.

 Be sure to ask follow-up questions.

-Communicating with suppliers is essential to get a feel for the product and the supplier.
-Before and during the negotiation phase, you should talk to at least 12 or more suppliers, depending on the product.
+Communicating with suppliers is essential to gain a sense of the product and the supplier.
+Before and during the negotiation phase, you should talk to at least 12 suppliers, depending on the product.
 While questions can vary, here are a few to ask as a reference.
 Keep this in mind.
-It would be best if you also asked questions specific to your product.
+It would also be beneficial to ask questions specific to your product.

 • Do you understand what FBA is and what the packaging requirements are?